Team Shachi

 Team Shachi (stylized as TEAM SHACHI), formerly Team Syachihoko (チームしゃちほこ), is a Japanese female idol group consisting of four girls from the city of Nagoya.

 Overview

 Team Syachihoko is a sister group of two other girl groups managed by the Stardust Promotion talent agency, Momoiro Clover Z and Shiritsu Ebisu Chugaku and, having been formed in 2011, is the "youngest sister" of the three.

 The group was created of six girls from Aichi Prefecture.
 As of 2012, all members lived in Nagoya, the capital of the prefecture, and were junior high school students.
-In April 2013, five of them started high school, and Haruna Sakamoto is the only one who is still in junior high.
+In April 2013, five of them started high school, and Haruna Sakamoto was the only one who was still in junior high at the time.

 From April 5, 2013, Team Syachihoko has its own regular TV show, broadcast on Nagoya TV.